qxxxb/ctf/2021/union_ctf/sensitive_material/README.md

 worse than the other ones.
 I probably need to check all the other printable ASCII chars to make sure.
 Time to automate stuff.

+My script in `solve.py` basically does this:
 ![scndact.png](scndact.png)

+The idea is pretty simple but the implementation is complicated:

+- Generating an image from the font using PIL didn't work well.
+This means I had to manually take a screenshot each time.

+  - In order to solve the challenge in a reasonable amount of time, I needed to include as much text as possible in the screenshot.

+  - I found that using every line in the Notepad window gave me 47 lines.
+This was good enough to include almost all possible letters.

+- In order for two pixelated images to match, the pixelation effect need to have the same offset.
+Since the square size is 5px, we need to pick the right X and Y offset, which I did through with trial and error.

+- Since the input to my script is a screenshot of lines of text in Notepad, I needed to do perfectly cut each line out of the screenshot so that they all had the same offset and padding.

+- Each line was offset, pixelated, and diffed individually with `image.png`.

+Finally after several hours fighting PIL and NumPy, I was able to get some results.

-And now which character best matches the 2nd character?
+So according to my script, which character best matches the 2nd character?
 SURPRISE IT'S ACTUALLY `S` LOL.
 Here are the characters ranked from best to worst (and `L` is actually below average, looks like I dodged a bullet):
 ```
 S 5 3 t E 4 6 8 R 9 F B A k i Z X I 1 0 G K f 7 T 2 J l L b h N C Y d O P j W D M H U V Q g
 ```

-Repeat this for all the characters and here's what I got (messy script in `solve.py`):
+Repeat this for all the characters and here's what I got:
 ```
 Y |
 S | 5 3 t E 4 6 8 R 9 F B A k i Z X I 1 0 G K f 7 T 2 J l L b h N C Y d O P j W D M H U V Q g